dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     A big example of this: interrupt handlers, where likely have to do a device barrier before and after.

+  - If you are doing networking: in our experience, sending is pretty robust, but receiving --- where an antennae has to cleanly decode signals --- can be very sensitive to dirty power (e.g., from your laptop USB) and cause receive to fail.
+This can be hard to figure out since the fact send "works" means you will assume there is no hardware problem.

+  - If there are FIFO queues you almost certainly want to clear them so that after a re-config you don't send or receive garbage.
+An easy race condition: enable the device and then clear the FIFOs --- a message from a previous session could arrive.
+You want to clear with the device disabled.

+  - A minor point but I have made this mistake: a follow-on device that adds functionality to its predecessor may only be denoted with with a "+" rather than a big red "version 2" or a different device number.
+If you're careless it's easy to buy the older version (e.g., because its getting liquidated at good prices) but pick up the later datasheet and spend a ton of time writing code to use functionality that simply does not exist on the device you have.

+Code suggestions:

+  - When you write the code, add the datasheet page numbers for why you did things.
+You won't remember.
+Plus, it let's someone (like a TA) look at your code and see why you did something and if it makes sense.

   - If you have two devices that communicate, set up your pi in a "loop back" configuration where it can send and receive to itself.
     This has a larger initial cost to setup, but having a single pi that